-The Swedish Nephrops fishery has got an increasing economic importance in recent years and it was suggested that Denmark and Sweden start a joint UWTV survey on Nephrops grounds in the Skagerrak and the Kattegat using R/V ANCYLUS and/or ASTERIX.
-The first joint survey was planned to take place during the autumn months in 2009 but due to extremely bad weather conditions, no useful video tracks were recorded during the three allocated weeks.
+The Swedish Nephrops fishery has got an increasing economic importance in recent years and it was suggested that Denmark and Sweden start a joint UWTV survey on Nephrops grounds in the Skagerrak and the Kattegat using R/V ASTERIX.
 Both Denmark and Sweden will use 15 days and this is necessary to cover the area.
+During spring in 2010 and 2011, 58 and 62 valid UWTV-sledge hauls were carried out in Skaggerak and Kattegat by, for the purpose, special equipped R/V Asterix and will be the basis for planning of the survey in 2012.